Skip to main content

 Winchester Model 1876

-Three years later, Winchester offered a sized-up version of the Model 73 in the form of the Winchester 1876 “Centennial Model.”
-One of the more popular Wild West guns used to take big game, the massive Winchester was designed to chamber cartridges like the .45-77 WCF, .50-95 Express, .45-60 WCF, and .40-60 WCF.
+Winchester offered a sized-up version of the Model 73 in the form of the Winchester 1876 "Centennial Model."
+One of the more popular Wild West guns among scouts, trappers, and big game hunters, the massive Winchester was designed to chamber cartridges like the .45-77 WCF, .50-95 Express, .45-60 WCF, and .40-60 WCF.

 Colt Frontier Six Shooter